engineering team reviewing supplier drawings and production details during a China factory visit

 A factory visit is not about seeing a supplier.

-It is about deciding whether you can trust execution.
+It is about deciding whether execution can be trusted.

 Continue Reading